-“Being homeless and going to school with no ID was the most challenging thing,” says Arizona Voter
+“Being homeless and going to school with no ID was the most challenging thing,” Says Arizona Voter

 After experiencing housing insecurity while studying at the University of Arizona College of Nursing, Jarell Blake was determined to get the ID he needed to secure stable housing, become a registered nurse, and participate in democracy.